 - One or more borrowers may have bad credit – read about joint mortgages with bad credit here

 How much can we borrow on a joint mortgage?

 As each lender varies on how they’ll assess joint mortgage applications, there isn’t one answer for everyone.
 The only thing lenders have in common is that they’ll assess the affordability of each person who’s applying for the mortgage.
 This is to establish how much you can borrow.

 Lenders will typically lend up to four times your joint income, but this does depend on other circumstances such as your credit history.
 In addition, certain lenders may consider income such as tax credits or bonuses whereas other lenders won’t.
 There are lenders that may even lend up to five times your joint income.

 Lender A will only consider the income from your employment.
 Furthermore, they will only consider your salaried income, which doesn’t include bonuses or overtime.

 Lender B will consider all of your total income.

 If you went directly to Lender A, you could be selling yourself short and be offered a smaller loan amount which may not be enough for the property you wish to buy.

-Going to the wrong lender could cost you thousands in the long run.
+Going to the wrong lender can cost you thousands in the long run.
 Sharing a mortgage with another person is not something to be taken lightly, so getting professional advice is highly recommended.
 You can make an enquiry below to get started.